 With surprising strength and splendor, the butterfly emerges from the cocoon of the caterpillar.
 Its transformation is a beautiful demonstration of the glory and grace of our creative God.
-No longer a crawling on its belly looking for food, the metamorphosed butterfly soars on the wind looking for sweet nectar to drink.
+No longer crawling on its belly looking for food, the metamorphosed butterfly soars on the wind looking for sweet nectar to drink.

 Likewise, when we become a “new creation” in Christ Jesus we receive a new spirit and a new way of living.
 (II Corinthians 5:17) We are no longer under the “ought tos” or the “should haves” of the law of sin and death which brings condemnation and rebellion.
 We are under the grace of God that empowers us to become all we were created to be.
 His grace changes us from within from glory to glory.
 As we submit to this new way of living, we become stronger and stronger in our spirit man.
 We begin to live our lives naturally supernatural—radiant with His glory and full of His grace.
-Bob George said it perfectly in Classic Christianity,* “You were once a worm; now you are a butterfly.
+Bob George said it perfectly in his book, Classic Christianity,* “You were once a worm; now you are a butterfly.
 Fly like a butterfly!”* And never underestimate the power of a transformed life.

 Before this painting was even a thought, I heard a sound.
 It seemed to be the sound of a mighty wing displacing the atmosphere with a loud WHOP, WHOP, WHOP as it flew by.
 From that sound came the inspiration for the “Glory and Grace” butterfly.
 Its size alone indicates the spiritual strength of a transformed Christian to change the atmosphere wherever he or she goes—to dispel and displace the darkness—to light up the world in a very big way.